ibm-cloud-docs/vpc/block_storage_is_manage.md

 You can also enable Auto Delete on a new data volume when you create an instance.
 For information, see [Create and attach a block storage volume when you create a new instance](/docs/vpc?topic=vpc-creating-block-storage#create-from-vsi).

-## Manage block storage volumes by using the CLI
+## Manage block storage volumes from the CLI
 {: #managing-block-storage-cli}
 {: cli}